Whether it’s bocce ball, badminton, cards or croque, nothing symbolizes life at the lake more than cottage games.

 Often called Frisnoc or a number of other variations of the same idea, this game is a favourite with adults.
 Two stakes are placed in the ground opposite each other at a distance of about 20 or 25 feet.
 A bottle is then balanced on top of each stake.

-A team of two players stands at each end behind the respective stake.
+A team of two players stands at each end behind their respective stake.
 Each team takes alternate turns trying to knock the bottle off the other team’s stake using a frisbee.

 The defending team must stand behind the stake and bottle.
-If the stake or bottle is hit the defending team must try to catch both the frisbee and the bottle before they hit the ground.
+If the frisbee hits the stake or bottle the defending team must try to catch both the frisbee and the bottle before they reach the ground.
 If both the bottle and the frisbee are caught before they hit the ground then no points are awarded to the throwing team.
 Otherwise the team throwing the frisbee gets one point for a dropped frisbee and one point for a dropped bottle.